jharwell/sierra/docs/src/trial.rst

 If you just want to try SIERRA out with a pre-existing :term:`Project` without first defining your own, the steps to do so below.
 I assume that all repositories are cloned into ``$HOME/research``; adjust the paths accordingly if you clone things somewhere else.
+I use an :term:`ARGoS` project for this example.

 #.
 Install OS packages.
 The .deb package for ubuntu are shown; if you are on a
    different Linux distribution or on OSX you will have to install the